Need Help? Give us a call.

 Once you’ve identified all of your income streams, calculate your monthly income.
 It’s important to do this for multiple months—and preferably for at least the previous 12 months, provided you have that much data available.

 With 12 months (or more) of information, you can examine how your monthly income changes over time and look for seasonal patterns.
 Your business might experience a slump after the holidays, for example, or during the hot summer months.
-Knowing about these seasonal changes will ensure that you can prepare in advance for the leaner months, saving back some money from the month before.
+Knowing about these seasonal changes will ensure that you can prepare in advance for the leaner months, and give yourself a financial cushion.

 Examples of fixed costs within your business might include: